Eva Braun: Marriage and suicide

 By 11 May 1945, two colleagues of Hitler's dentist, Hugo Blaschke—his assistant Käthe Heusermann and dental technician Fritz Echtmann—identified dental remains as Hitler and Braun's, including a metallic dental bridge and gold filling belonging to Braun.
 (Note: The remains of several people (including Joseph and Magda Goebbels, the six Goebbels children, General Hans Krebs, and Hitler's dogs) were repeatedly buried and exhumed by the Soviets, ending up in Magdeburg, East Germany, before their cremation in 1970.
-Hitler and Braun's remains were also allegedly examined, moved and cremated, but this is most likely Soviet disinformation (as is the narrative that the couple may have escaped).)
+Hitler and Braun's remains were also allegedly examined, moved and cremated, but this is most likely Soviet disinformation alongside Joseph Stalin's narrative that the couple may have escaped.)
 There is no evidence that any other bodily remains of the couple were found by the Soviets.
 (Note: Several witnesses, some historians and authors argue that Hitler and Braun's bodies were burnt nearly to ashes or at least unrecognizable corpses, with the heavy bombardment of the area also having an effect.
 However, several studies have found that extreme burning does not typically disintegrate bones, with German forensic biologist Mark Benecke arguing that body water would hinder an open-air cremation.)
 According to Blaschke, Braun was never fitted with a bridge.
 He also stated that Braun's left maxillar premolars had dental work, omitted by an alleged Soviet autopsy.
 The largely disregarded Soviet report counts only 11 teeth, as opposed to Blaschke's statement that she had 26 remaining.
 In 1974, forensic odontologist Reidar F. Sognnaes noted that the Soviets recorded otherwise undocumented dental caries in the alleged corpse.
 Heusermann confirmed that a bridge made for Braun was never actually fitted, saying the Soviets found it in the Chancellery dental office.
 (Note: In the case of Hitler's alleged autopsy, discussion of the dental remains was added at a later date.)
 (Note: The purported autopsy claimed that the photographed bridge, allegedly mandibular, was found loose under the corpse's tongue.)
 Sognnaes noted that the non-metallic part of the prosthesis would have been destroyed by fire, as opposed to porcelain affixed to two of Braun's teeth which should have survived.